 Regal Summer Movie Express

-This is one of my absolute favorite summertime activities to beat the heat!
-Each summer Regal Cinemas offers movie showings every Tuesday and Wednesday for just $1 per person (even adults)!
-Yes, the movies are older and not first-run… but when else can you go to the theater for only $1.
+Each summer Regal Cinemas offers movie showings every Tuesday and Wednesday for just $2 per person (even adults)!
+Yes, the movies are older and not first-run… but when else can you go to the theater for only $2.
 Go here to check out the movie schedule at your local theater.

 AMC Summer Movie Camp